You are now in the main content area

 Yes.
 Camp One is the only camp across Canada that still allows recipients to choose between iron and stainless steel.
 You will indicate your selection when registering through the online portal.

 To invite a ring presenter, indicate the name of your presenter when registering for the obligation ceremony.
-You will receive an email in mid-March confirming that your invited ring presenter has been approved to accompany you to the ceremony.
+You will receive an email before the ceremony confirming that your invited ring presenter has been approved to accompany you to the ceremony.

 Invited ring presenters must be obligated engineers who have received an Iron Ring at a past ceremony and must have been a practicing engineer for a minimum of four years.
 The obligation of invited ring presenters will be verified through the Corporation of the Seven Wardens Inc.’s Canada-wide database.
 Presenters must wear their Iron Ring on the day of the ceremony in order to participate.